What is the first thing that comes to your mind when you hear the word Employee Recognition? or Rewards and recognition ideas?

 A thoughtful reward presented in the right manner at the right time can help in establishing employee recognition in an organization.

-Providing your employees with the best rewards and implementing the best recognition practices will help you in creating a holistic work environment for your employees.
+Providing your employees with the best rewards and implementing it via a employee recognition platform will help you in creating a holistic work environment.
 This Guide for Rewards and recognition ideas will definitely help you in getting started.

 In this blog, I’ll be presenting you the list of BEST Rewards and Recognition ideas or practices that will boost employee recognition in your workplace.
 Some of these ideas may be extremely easy and cost-effective to implement, while others will require some extra efforts from your end.